 INTRODUCTION

-IALA publishes Standards, Recommendations, and Guidelines for the global harmonisation of the provision, maintenance, and operation of marine aids to navigation, to foster the safe, economic, and efficient movement of vessels, and for the protection of the environment.
+IALA publishes Standards, Recommendations, and Guidelines for the global harmonisation of the provision, maintenance, and operation of marine aids to navigation, to foster the safe, economic, and efficient movement of vessels, and for the protection of the environment. same comments as for previous.

 They are defined as follows.